Glossary of baseball terms: Evil Empire

 A common nickname for the New York Yankees due to its wealth and winning by far the most championships.
 This nickname is used especially by fans of the Boston Red Sox and by fans of other teams to a lesser extent.
 Even some Yankees fans have been known to call themselves and their team the "Evil Empire" as a badge of honor.

 excuse me swing

 When a batter inadvertently hits the ball during a check swing.
 Contrast with swinging bunt.

+exit velocity

+The speed at which the ball leaves the bat after being hit by a batter.

 expand the strike zone

 When a pitcher gets ahead in the count, he "expands the strike zone" because the hitter is more likely to swing at a pitch that is at the edge or out of the strike zone or in some other location where he can't hit it.
 "Ideally, a pitcher is going to try and get ahead in the count and when this happens the pitcher has effectively 'expanded the strike zone' since the batter is now on the defensive and will be more prone to chase pitches outside the strike zone."